Lowcountry MLB MiLB Update (7/27)

 American League

-Brett Gardner, OF, New York Yankees - 0-1 in a 3-2 win over Washington.
+Brett Gardner, OF, New York Yankees - Game PPD.
 The Holly Hill native is batting .000

 Nick Ciuffo, C, Texas Rangers - Alternate list